10

 – Jamal

-Aug 22, 2013 at 18:05
+Commented Aug 22, 2013 at 18:05

 • 3

 \$\begingroup\$ +1, although I'm not all too keen on the expert tag.
 What makes someone an expert?
-Who gouverns these tags, what makes a question/post eligible for the expert tag? it's all a bit merky, and might lead to a bunch of self-proclaimed experts, which would render the tag as meaningful as a w3schools certificate \$\endgroup\$ Aug 26, 2013 at 8:42
+Who gouverns these tags, what makes a question/post eligible for the expert tag? it's all a bit merky, and might lead to a bunch of self-proclaimed experts, which would render the tag as meaningful as a w3schools certificate \$\endgroup\$ Commented Aug 26, 2013 at 8:42

 • \$\begingroup\$ I just that for complementing the beginner tag.
-But if the beginner tag is used without this then there is absolutely no need for this. \$\endgroup\$ Aug 26, 2013 at 9:01
+But if the beginner tag is used without this then there is absolutely no need for this. \$\endgroup\$ Commented Aug 26, 2013 at 9:01

 You must log in to answer this question.